STEMMechanics/STEMCraft-Core/README.md

 🫂 We aim to create a welcoming and inclusive community.
 Please note that STEMMechanics open source projects are governed by our [code of conduct](code-of-conduct.md).

+## Changes

+### 0.4.2

+-   Added Restrictive Creative which disables players interacting, dropping and picking items unless they have the `stemcraft.creative.override` permission.
+-   Added `/seen <player>` command requiring the `stemcraft.seen` permission.

+### 0.3.2

+-   Remove the usage of the System.Out method and instead use the Bukkit Logger methods

+### 0.3.1

+-   Fix players not being able to interact due to bug in the disable spawn eggs code

 ## Get in touch!

 Learn more about what we're doing at [stemmechanics.com.au](https://stemmechanics.com.au).